globus-labs/proxima/examples/molecule-sampling/README.md

 chaos.
 "Development mode" adds the library's current location to the Python path so that whenever you open a Python interpreter it will import the latest version of each file.

+The ``mcdemo`` package contains the LFA components specific to this application.